gvwilson/thirdbit/src/fiction/cloudherd/index.md

 knowing where each of the village's herd was.
-She couldn't mind-talk to them, not exactly, but when the great blizzard of '06 came early, she was able to rescue three newborn calves.
+She couldn't mind-talk to them, not exactly, but when a great storm came early the spring she was sixteen, she was able to rescue three newborn calves.

 "Only three, though," she finished with a sigh.